Scalingo/clamav-buildpack/README.md

 (`/app/run/clamd.sock`).

 3. Make sure your start the other processes that will communicate with ClamAV.
-   You might need a `Procfile` to do this.
+   You may need a `Procfile` to do this.

 4. Trigger your deployment.